Kishan-Patel-dev/AI-Agents/Unit-2-Framework-for-AI-Agents/README.md

 - **Error Handling** – Retries, logs, and corrections for failed calls
 </details>

-## 🎯 Learning Objectives
+## 🎯 Learning

-By the end of this unit, you will:
+- [x] Understand different agentic frameworks and their use cases

-- [ ] Understand different agentic frameworks
+- [x] Build agents using smolagents for lightweight applications
-- [ ] Implement agents using smolagents
+- [x] Create context-aware systems with LlamaIndex
-- [ ] Build context-aware systems with LlamaIndex
+- [x] Implement stateful workflows with LangGraph
-- [ ] Create stateful workflows with LangGraph
+- [x] Choose the right framework for your specific needs
-- [ ] Choose the right framework for your needs
+- [x] Combine multiple frameworks for complex applications

 ## 📚 Additional Resources